 - Gilda Radner then plays a housewife talking to a friend on the phone explaining how she hired a housekeeper from the back of The Village Voice.
-It turns out the ad was using cleaning codes for S&M activities and the housekeeper is actually a dominatrix which takes a while for Gilda to do the math.
+It turns out the ad was using cleaning codes for S&M activities, and the housekeeper is actually a dominatrix which takes a while for Gilda to do the math to clearly see.

 - Next was a fake commercial for the Norman Bates School of Hotel Management.